thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2022-08-14-sql-server-and-uuids.md

 ## Introduction

-When designing database tables to maintain the state of your objects you often have entities that do not have a [Natural Key](https://en.wikipedia.org/wiki/Natural_key) (attributes that exist on the entity itself) to uniquely identify them over time.
+When designing database tables to maintain the state of your objects you often have entities that do not have a [Natural Key](https://en.wikipedia.org/wiki/Natural_key), attributes that exist on the entity itself, to uniquely identify them over time.
 One example can be a Customer:

 | Name     | Email                | Address           |
 |----------|----------------------|-------------------|
 | Jane Doe | jane.doe@example.com | Merrick, NY 11566 |

 Any of the attributes can change.
-That doesn't mean that the Customer becomes a different person.
+That doesn't mean that the customer becomes a different person.
-If Jane Doe is married and moves to a new state, she is still the same customer:
+If Jane Doe is married and moves to a new state, she is still the same person:

 | Name       | Email                  | Address                |
 |------------|------------------------|------------------------|